Coronavirus (COVID-19) Updates

 Open Campus Block 3

 Students attending Spring 2020 Block 3, which will be offered exclusively online, have the potential to receive a fully registered load of academic credit and will receive a 20% refund (of amount paid, after any scholarship or discount was applied).
+Please note: if the bill is split between the participant and the institution, then the 20% discount will be applied based on the specific billing arrangement with the institution.

 Am I eligible for flight reimbursement?Click to Open